Kareem404/eda-agent/README.md

 print('Reading dataset...')
 df = pd.read_csv('Titanic-Dataset.csv') # add your path here
 ```
+Please note that since you will be running the application in the CLI, you will not be able to see plots if you request any.
+Additionally, a new csv file `new_df.csv` that saves the modified df automatically after each request.
 # 3. Cluade Desktop
 An MCP server will be created to host this agent and you will be able to use the agent in claude desktop later!